kavonrtep/TideCluster/README.md

 as TAREAN performs poorly on tandem repeats with short monomers.
 The results of the
 analysis are saved in an HTML summary.

+**TRC Consensus Clustering and Superfamily Analysis** Consensus sequences from TAREAN are clustered to identify similary or nearly identical TRCs tha were not clustered together initially in clustering step.
+This clustering groups the TRCs into higher-level clusters referred to as Superfamilies, based on sequence similarity.

+**K-Mer Interval Tandem Repeat Estimation (KITE)**
+The K-Mer Interval Tandem Repeat Estimation (KITE) method is applied to analyze individual Tandem Repeat Arrays (TRAs) within each TRC.
+In contrast to TAREAN, which provides monomer size estimates for the entire TRC, KITE also estimates monomer sizes for each array by evaluating the distances between all repetitive k-mers across the tandem repeat array, with each tandem array analyzed individually.
+This method facilitates the detection of higher-order repeats and captures the variability in monomer size across different tandem repeat arrays.
+The KITE analysis includes:

+- Monomer size estimate for the entire TRC : This estimate may differ from the TAREAN estimate due to the different methodologies employed.
+- Monomer size estimates for individual TRAs : These estimates are provided as:
+   - Primary estimate : The estimate with the highest score.
+   - Alternative estimates : Estimates with lower scores, these estimates help in identifying higher-order repeats.

 | ![./workflow_scheme.svg](./workflow_scheme.svg) |
 |:-----------------------------------------------:|
 |           TideCluster workflow scheme           |